Physical Sciences 108

 If the annealing temperature of your sequencing primer is not between 50 and 60º C, please let me know in advance!
 Per request I'm providing a link to my sequencing reaction protocols and more detailed information about DNA quantity.

 Reactions must be performed with the BigDye Terminator v3.1 Cycle Sequencing Kit.
 (You may use other reaction chemistry from AB, but please check with me first to be sure my instrument is calibrated for your chemistry.)
 Reactions must be purified (EtOH precipitation or some other dye terminator removal method) and dry (precipitated and dried or lyophilized).
 If you have 32 or more samples, please submit them in a skirted (full or semi) PCR plate, and please send a spare plate of the same type with the same seal for balancing the centrifuge the first time you submit samples in a plate.
 Load your samples by number, not letter - in rows of 8 starting with 1.
-Along with your plate, please upload an Excel file using the provided templates with your sample names and associated well positions.
+Along with your plate, please send a digital version (Excel or text file) of your sample names with associated well positions.

 Please let me know by email at least a day in advance that you will be submitting samples for genotyping!

-Leave your plate(s) in the REFRIGERATOR in the Berry Center 320 and submit them using the online database.
+Leave your plate(s) in the REFRIGERATOR in the Berry Center 320 through July 30, 2013, then after July 30, 2013, please drop them off in the freezer in AgC 5023 and submit them using the online form.
 Do not freeze samples containing labeled size markers!
 Please provide information for the run(s) including the dyes/dye set and size standards used.
-If you would like your sample names (one per well) to appear as the file names for your genotyping files, please upload an Excel file using the templates provided.
+If you would like your sample names (one per well) to appear as the file names for your genotyping files, please provide a digital version (Excel or text file) of the sample names and associated well positions.
 If no sample names are provided I will name the files with their well positions.
-Please label the plate (not the septa) with your initials and a designation that matches the plate name in the file you upload.
+Please label the plate (not the septa) with your initials and a designation that I can associate with your sample file.

 I can work with you on permutations of these procedures.
 If you have any questions at all, please don't hesitate to contact me!